European Miniature Portraits: Eighteenth Century

 2 3/8 inches diameter (sight)

-watercolor on ivory; housed in a circular, gilt metal pendant frame with an
+watercolor on ivory; housed under glass in in a double

 Late Eighteenth Century German Lady,